 Yes, you can easily double the recipe to make a larger batch of pickles.

-No, keep the do chua in the refrigerator at all times.
+No, as these pickles have not been through the canning process, keep the do chua in the refrigerator at all times.

 Do chua is ready to eat after 30 minutes, but it will taste better after 1 week.

-You can easily store the do chua in the fridge for up to 1 month.
+You can easily store the do chua in a sealed glass jar in the fridge for up to 1 month.

 Enjoy do chua on a Cold Cut Banh Mi Sandwich, bun vermicelli bowl, or with rice and meat.